 Are my dreams psychic?

-Can I talk to my subconscious in a lucid dream?
+Can I talk to my unconscious in a lucid dream?

 If I die in a dream, will I die in real life?

 What are false awakenings?

 Does brainwave entrainment help you lucid dream?